 «Google for Jobs» (official name: "Google Job Search Experience") was launched in the USA in mid-2017.
-Today, the job advertisement search is already available in more than 100 countries, since May 2019 also in France and Germany.
+Today, the job advertisement search is already available in more than 100 countries.
 The market launch in Switzerland took place on 10 September 2019 – just in time for Google's 15th birthday in this country.

 What's it all about?
 A Google search has always been used to find job advertisements published online.
 These are displayed either as paid ads (Google Ad) at the top of the search results page or in the following search results list sorted by relevance.